-We must learn to look towards our feet in order to walk towards a promising future, instead of remaining anchored in past experiences that will prevent us from moving forward.
+We must learn to look forward in order to walk towards a promising future, instead of remaining anchored in past experiences that prevent us from moving on.

 There are many people who aren’t able to live fully in the present, as they have not gotten over past experiences.
-Fears, doubts, traumatic experiences.
-We need to overcome all this right now.
+Fears, doubts, traumatic experiences: we need to overcome all these as soon as possible.

-As the common saying goes, it’s better late than never, so why not solve all those issues now in the present?
+As the common saying goes, better late than never.
+Why not solve all those issues now in the present?
 Don’t keep all your feelings bottled up in a relationship and leave situations unsolved.

 A relationship must be taken care of, and even pampered.
-In order to do this, we mustn’t bottle up our emotions to eliminate the reproaches.
+In order to do this, we mustn’t bottle up our emotions to try to eliminate reproach.
 Instead, we must forgive our partner, and most importantly, communicate with them.